 This is one of the best one-piece swimsuits for women with a more athletic build who want to appear more feminine.
 The plunging neckline suits a smaller bust, the high-cut leg holes elongate the legs, and a tie around the waist keeps things looking tight and cinched.
 The gingham print is timeless and classy.
 This swimsuit is sold online through Revolve.

-This gorgeous pink swimsuit is made with a seersucker texture that really stands out.
+This gorgeous peach and pink swimsuit is made with contrasting fabrics that really make it stand out.
 It is flattering for most body types, giving a feminine shape, and helps you feel covered yet elegant and sexy.
-You can buy this swimsuit from Net-a-Porter.
+You can buy this swimsuit from Forward.

-This baby blue one-piece is so playful.
-It is covered in an adorable white print, and has lots of tie embellishments that add some sexiness.
-The low-cut, straight-across neckline elongates a shorter torso and flatters a medium bust, although it is also great for women with a larger bust who will appreciate the underwire support.
+This rosewater one-piece is so playful.
+It isn’t covered in any prints and doesn’t feature lots of embellishments, but still it will add some sexiness to your beach look.
+The low-cut, V-wire neckline elongates a shorter torso and flatters a medium bust, although it is also great for women with a larger bust who will appreciate the underwire support.
 You can find it for sale at Revolve.

 12. One-Shoulder One-Piece Swimsuit

-Brave the beach in a light-pink/ nude swimsuit with some really unique elements.
-This swimsuit features a crochet detail along the leg holes, neckline, and straps that changes colors from side to side, keeping things unique and interesting.
+Brave the beach in a dusty pink/ nude swimsuit with some really unique elements.
+This swimsuit features unexpected cut-outs along the front and back, as well as a twisted design on the front, keeping things unique and interesting.
 Buy it directly from Forward!

 Is there a color more cheerful than yellow?
 We don’t think so.
-This is one of the best one-piece swimsuits, especially if you’re a fan of solid colors.
-The design is colorful, modest, and flattering for all body shapes, with a lace-up detail adding interest.
-You can purchase it from ASOS.
+This is one of the best one-piece swimsuits, especially if you’re a fan of cheerful colors.
+The design is colorful, modest, and flattering for all body shapes, with a houndstooth print adding interest.
+You can purchase it from Farfetch.